syafrahman/what-i-learnt-in-2025/README.md

-# What I Learnt in 2025
+# what i learnt in 2025

 A lightweight journaling wall where anyone can anonymously share what they learnt in 2025.
 Submissions are stored in SQLite, moderated with OpenAI, and displayed through a clean SvelteKit frontend.